ddragosd-demo-org/openwhisk-alexa-demo/README.md

 }
 ```

+### Step 5
-4. Add method to return a comma seperated list of metrics.
+Add method to return a comma seperated list of metrics.

 ```javascript
 /**